nick-lefley-iw/brewapp/README.md

 Install dependencies from requirements.txt with: `pip install -r requirements.txt`

-Run tests with coverage from the root with `python3 -m pytest --cov=code test/`
+Run tests with coverage from the root with `python3 -m pytest --cov=source test/`